GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 ![Proxy Gif](/images/Proxy.gif)

 In the example shown, the final destination is a [netcat](http://netcat.sourceforge.net/) listener waiting for connections on port 1338 (Bottom right of the screen).
-The proxy is initiated on the top left of the screen, and listens on port 1337.
+The proxy is initiated on the top right of the screen, and listens on port 1337.
 The client (left side) then connects to the proxy using a netcat client, and begins communicating with the destination server.

 ## Tunnelling Summary